impactupgrade/paymentspring-java-client/README.md

 A work-in-progress Java wrapper around the PaymentSpring API. *However, we have to be super blunt about this one.
 We would **not** recommend PaymentSpring as a payment gateway.
 However, throwing this out there anyway...*

-## Impact Upgrade

-Nonprofits often struggle with 1) constant distractions, 2) a tangled mess of data and tools that hold them back, and 3) really big ideas on the backburner.
-[Impact Upgrade](https://www.impactupgrade.com) is a software and consulting company, solely focused on closing these gaps.
-We upgrade your impact and get you back to your mission!

 ## Usage

 Add the following Maven dependency: